 However, one study measuring endocannabinoid concentrations in women during sexual arousal while watching erotic videos found quite the opposite; both anandamide and 2-AG actually decreased.
 Although conversely, scientists found healthy subjects (male and female) who masturbated until orgasm had elevated levels of 2-AG, concluding that “that 2-AG release plays a role in the rewarding consequences of sexual arousal and orgasm.”

 As THC stimulates the ECS by activating both CB1 and CB2 receptors, it’s probable that many of the reported sex-benefits from cannabis are THC derived.

 Cannabis and Sexual Function: The Stats

 Of the women who consumed cannabis before sex, 68.5% reported their overall sexual experience to be more pleasurable, 60.6% found their sex drive to be greater, and 52.8% said they had more satisfying orgasms.
-Not only that, compared to the non-cannabis using women, those using cannabis before sex had 2.13 higher chance of satisfactory orgasms.
+Not only that, compared to the non-cannabis using women, those using Marijuana before sex had a 2.13 higher chance of satisfactory orgasms.

 For men, the results are less conclusive.
-One study interviewing a group of students, of which 88% were men, found sufficient evidence to suggest “some experienced smokers have derived an enhancement of sexual pleasure while they were using marijuana.”
+One study interviewed a group of students, of which 88% were men, found sufficient evidence to suggest “some experienced smokers have derived an enhancement of sexual pleasure while they were using marijuana.”

-However, when it comes to erectile function or dysfunction due to cannabis use, there’s no hard and fast answer (excuse the pun), with some subjects reporting both superior erectile function, while others the opposite.
+However, when it comes to erectile function or dysfunction due to Marijuana use, there’s no hard and fast answer (excuse the pun), with some subjects reporting both superior erectile function, while others the opposite.

-While perhaps more related to fertility than sexual function, testosterone production also seems to be affected by cannabis use, but scientists can’t agree on whether it increases or decreases.
+While perhaps more related to fertility than sexual function, testosterone production also seems to be affected by Marijuana use, but scientists can’t agree on whether it increases or decreases.
 Although latest research seems to suggest that testosterone production is indeed augmented.